alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperature-v1.md

 If the controller tries to set a target value which doesn't match with the granularity of the current step, the device shall round TargetValue using a device specific algorithm.
+If an invalid key is included, none of the requested changes shall be made, even if some of them are valid.

 Errors raised by this method:
 * org.alljoyn.Error.InvalidValue --- if there is(are) invalid key(s) in the input arguments.